ankurvdev/stencil/docs/Interfaces.md

 * Why yes
   * we can generate client side CRUD code (javascript/c++ etc)
   * we can create protocol/network agnostic object sync code
+  * standardizes CRUD access for objects.
+  * alternative would be verbose additions of the apis
+  * backend could be databaseT based or split based chosen by implementation.

 * Why no
   * There's nothing to implement.